Mechanical (character): Tom Snout

 Tom Snout is a tinker, and one of the Mechanicals of Athens.

 In the play-within-a-play, Tom Snout plays the wall which separates Pyramus' and Thisbe's gardens.
 In Pyramus and Thisbe, the two lovers whisper to each other through Snout's fingers (representing a chink in the wall).
 Snout has eight lines under the name of Tom Snout, and two lines as The Wall.
 He is the Wall for Act V-Scene 1.

 Tom Snout was originally set to play Pyramus's father, but the need for a wall was greater, so he discharged The Wall.
 Snout is often portrayed as a reluctant actor and very frightened, but the other mechanicals (except Bottom and Quince) are usually much more frightened than Tom Snout.

 Snout's name, like that of the other mechanicals, is metonymical and derives from his craft: "Snout" means a nozzle or a spout, a feature of the kettles a tinker often mends.

 Robin Starveling

 Robin Starveling plays the part of Moonshine in their performance of Pyramus and Thisbe.
 His part is often considered one of the more humorous in the play, as he uses a lantern in a failed attempt to portray Moonshine and is wittily derided by his audience.
 His real job is as a tailor.

+In popular culture

+In Something Rotten!, Nick Bottom is a struggling playwright who leads an acting troupe.
+The other members of the troupe do not have names in the original show, but in the Broadway Junior adaptation there are five members who have the same names as the Mechanicals (apart from Nick).